 All sessions in this course are mandatory.
-Unless emergent, all absences require prior approval from the course director and should be submitted to the course admins.
+Unless emergent, all absences require prior approval from the course director and requests must be submitted through SP site.
+This is in addition to leave requests submitted to the student's rotation at the time of the requested leave.
 If the student has an approved absence, the student is responsible for the material covered in the missed sessions.
 In the event of a missed monthly quiz, the student will be required to write the quiz at an alternate time with approval from the Course Director.
 Students will not be approved for planned absence requests during Consolidation Week.